felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Reluctantly, I eventually put down the book, feeling ashamed and defeated, until an unexpected discovery.

+This pattern of excitement for learning to bitter abandon was, as you might have guessed, not limited to the DevOps Handbook.
+Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed more than I succeeded.
+Eventually, the feeling of being unable, for whatever reason, to reach  my full potential with Contxtful led me to join nesto, in the hope that I could find the key that would unlock my potential.

+I just didn't expect that key of being shown the very possibility of getting the old boot!

 ## Pandora's box

+So I got to work, big time.
+My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
+One of mymy first personal goals was to get though the DevOps Handbook before the end of my extended probation.

+And I am  happy to report that I did, thanks in no small  part to a neat little trick that  I am  about to show you:

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="I finished it!
 Actually, this is my second copy of the DH.
 It took so long for me to read my first copy that a second edition came out in the meantime." >}}

-So, can you spot it?
+Can you  spot it?
 The little detail that allowed me to read the book?
 Look at the spine.

 Do you notice how curved it is?
+Isn't that simply wonderful?
+Like skid marks on race track...

 I guess I must explain.
 I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a